tparchman/GAIN_summer2021/day_two/python_1_primer.md

     A=10
     R=16
     print("%d points, %d assists, %d rebounds for Lebron" %(P, A, R))
-    # will print" 38 points, 10 assists, 16 rebounds for Lebron
+    # will print "38 points, 10 assists, 16 rebounds for Lebron"

 In python, floats can be represented with full precision, or controlled to a set number of positions.
 The latter will often be desirable to keep things tidy.
 The statements below will print 0.6666666666666666.